murex/Kata-BowlingGame/csharp/GETTING_STARTED.md

 Open Visual Studio Code, choose `Open Folder`, navigate to `Kata-BowlingGame` / `csharp` then click `Select Folder`.

-Once the project is opened in Visual Studio Code, click on `Build` in the bottom toolbar to build the project.
+Once the project is opened in Visual Studio Code, select `Run` > `Run Without Debugging` ro run the tests.

-In order to run the tests, select `View` > `Testing`, then click on the `Play` button.

 <a name="running-the-kata-from-visual-studio-code-with-tcr"/></a>
 ### Running the kata from Visual Studio Code with TCR